Nitlix/CreateSapsarApp/README.md

 <br />
-while you still can, check what
+while you still can, see what

 the testing grounds for sapsar used to be.